XinyuKang22/kata-separation-of-concerns/sections/050_handle_configuration.md

 We will revisit this in a subsequent section.

 1. Are there any parallels between the poor feedback the service provides when multiple pieces of configuration are missing and when the content scanning request is broken in multiple ways?

+[^1]: an unsafe default that exists only to make the type system be quiet is a very bad thing and very unfun thing to uncover when trying to deploy a system.